Recognize Signs of Dehydration

 - Irritability

-like these are your body's way of telling you it's in serious trouble.
-Incidentally, most of these are also of , because the two conditions often go hand-in-hand.
+Symptoms like these are your body's way of telling you it's in serious trouble.
+Incidentally, most of these symptoms are also symptoms of heat exhaustion, because the two conditions often go hand-in-hand.
 If you'd like to keep your internal organs functioning properly, you need to focus on rehydration ASAP!

-is not something that just goes away on its own.
+Severe dehydration is not something that just goes away on its own.
 Instead, it's a medical emergency and an indication that your body needs extra fluids or your organs could shut down and you could die.
-When your body crosses the critical threshold between moderate and , you may experience:
+When your body crosses the critical threshold between moderate and severe dehydration, you may experience:

 - Muscle spasms